andywiecko/GnuplotSnake/README.md

 # GnuplotSnake
 Classic game Snake implemented using gnuplot.
+Feel free to make a pull request.

 ## Preview